winglang/wing/docs/06-contributors/handbook.md

 NPM_TOKEN=<GitHub PAT with access to @winglang packages>
 ```

-This allows spun-up registry to pull down @winglang/polycons from the private github registry.
+This allows the spun-up registry to pull down @winglang packages from the private github registry.

 To run the tests (and update snapshots), run the following commands from the root of the Hangar project: